 A: A hot meal at midday and a cold meal for supper are delivered five days a week, Monday through Friday, between 11 a.m. and 1:00 p.m.
 Both regular meals and special-diet meals are specially designed to meet the participant’s dietary needs as prescribed by a physician.
 The hot midday meal contains meat or an alternate, two vegetables or juice, bread, dessert and milk.
 The cold supper is a sandwich or cold plate, salad or juice, dessert and milk.
 As mentioned, all meals are prepared fresh on a daily basis.

 Q: Are there days that service is not available?

 A: All clients are eligible for Monday through Friday delivery.
 Vulnerable clients are eligible for weekend meals (see section above).
 FeedMore WNY closes only for the six major holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 A process is in place to make sure that vulnerable clients receive holiday meals prior to a closure.

 All home-delivered clients with pets are eligible to receive free pet food once a month through the AniMeals program.
 This helps ensure that clients’ furry friends are cared for and that clients can enjoy the benefits of a pet companion.
 If interested, ask about AniMeals during enrollment.

 Medical personnel—Please visit our secure site to refer clients here.

 Caregivers or prospective clients—Complete and submit this form.
 You will be contacted within 24 business hours of submission to continue the enrollment process.
 Note that you must complete one application per person who needs meals.

-This form is secure, and Meals on Wheels for WNY makes every effort to maintain that security and ward against technological issues.
+This form is secure, and FeedMore WNY makes every effort to maintain that security and ward against technological issues.
 However, you do enter information at your own risk.
 If you do not wish to enter your information electronically, please call the office at 716-822-2002.